Celebrating Wiltshire Wildlife: 50 years of the Wiltshire Wildlife Trust

 Plan of the proposed site at Blakehill Farm by the Air Ministry, scale 6” to 1 mile, dated 23.8.1944

 On 6th June 1944 paratroopers set off on Operation Tonga.
 More operations followed, including a return flight carrying on Friday 13th June, the first to carry wounded back to Britain by air.
-Onboard were the WAAF’s ‘Flying Nightingales’, working in very challenging conditions.
+Onboard were the WAAF’s pioneering ‘Flying Nightingales’, caring for the wounded who were being brought back from the battle zone, and working in very challenging conditions.

-Casualties and crew in a Dakota aircraft of 233 Squadron, RAF Blakehill Farm, 1944
+Casualties and crew including one of the Flying Nightingales, in a Dakota aircraft of 233 Squadron, RAF Blakehill Farm, 1944

 Original held at Cricklade Museum